cmkobel/holodoublevu/readme_results.md

-# Explanation of plots in holodoublevu/results/*
+# Explanation of holodoublevu plots and results

 This file aims to help navigate and understand the output plots in the results/ directory.